mattmcnabb/mattmcnabb.github.io/_posts/2016-07-18-Powershell-5-PSCredential.md

 ### PowerShell 4.0 - The Way We Were

-In PowerShell 4 and previous versions we could specify that a function parameter should accept objects of type system.management.automation.PSCredential, or use the type adapter [PSCredential] starting in v3.0:
+In PowerShell 2 and above we could specify that a function parameter should accept objects of type `System.Management.Automation.PSCredential`, or use the type adapter `[PSCredential]` starting in v3.0:

 {% highlight PowerShell %}
 function Test-PSCredential